 He research interests include Transcranial Magnetic Stimulation (TMS) for treatment of depression, pain and a variety of neurological and psychiatric disorders.
 He is a member of the national consortium for developing guidelines for Thoracic Outlet Syndrome and is co-editor and author of an upcoming textbook on Thoracic Outlet Syndrome.

 Dr. Jordan is also a neurology consultant for US Soccer Men’s and Women’s National Teams, Major League Soccer, professional boxing and the NBA.
 He has also served as a consultant for the State of California, Commission of Judicial Performance.

 Dr. Jordan is an artist in portraiture and sculpture with gallery showings in New York and California.
 Professional art activities have included illustrations for numerous journal articles and books.

-Dr. Sheldon Jordan specializes in treating patients with: Arm Pain, Cervical Dystonia, Chronic Pain, Complex Regional Pain Syndrome (CRPS), Cumulative Trauma Disorder, Facial Pain (Trigeminal Neuralgia), Fibromyalgia, Headaches and Migraines, Neurological Pain, Peripheral Neuropathy (Nerve Pain), Piriformis Syndrome (Sciatic Nerve Compression), Repetitive Strain Disorders, Shoulder Pain, Temporomandibular Joint Disorder (TMJ), Thoracic Outlet Syndrome (TOS) and other neurological disorders.
+Dr. Sheldon Jordan specializes in treating patients with: Severe Depression, Arm Pain, Cervical Dystonia, Chronic Pain, Complex Regional Pain Syndrome (CRPS), Cumulative Trauma Disorder, Facial Pain (Trigeminal Neuralgia), Fibromyalgia, Headaches and Migraines, Neurological Pain, Peripheral Neuropathy (Nerve Pain), Piriformis Syndrome (Sciatic Nerve Compression), Repetitive Strain Disorders, Shoulder Pain, Temporomandibular Joint Disorder (TMJ), Thoracic Outlet Syndrome (TOS) and other neurological disorders.